hmemcpy/hmemcpy.com/source/_posts/2014-08-01-debug-symbols-dotpeek-and-long-paths-in-visual-studio.md

 <!-- more -->

-While this is great, I noticed that there was one particular method I couldn't step into &ndash; the moment I tried I got the sadly familiar **Source Not Found** page:
+While this is great, I noticed that there was one particular method I couldn't step into - the moment I tried I got the sadly familiar **Source Not Found** page:

 {% asset_img image1.png %}